Updated: Oct 11, 2020

 But how that love demonstrates itself in the life of Christ-followers should be radically different from the “love” the rest of the world displays in relationships.
 I think that is what Paul was trying to convey when he said “let love be genuine” and “outdo one another in showing honor” in the verses above.
 True, genuine, biblical love in human relationships reflects Jesus' love for us in three main ways: giving, serving, and self-sacrifice (1):

 Serving: Jesus told His disciples that he “had not come to be served, but to serve and give His life as a ransom for many” (Mark 10:45).
 And we are called to follow His example, empowered by His Spirit.
 What might it look like to display this kind of love to your spouse as you “outdo one another in honor”?
 Think of small but significant ways you can serve your spouse.
 Can you be there to help her unload the groceries and put them away?
-Can you leave work early to get diner started when your spouse shares that they are tied up at a parent-teacher meeting and will not get home at regular time?
+Can you leave work early to get dinner started instead of waiting for your spouse to get home from their after work hours meeting?
 As stated earlier, allow the Spirit of God to direct you – but also be intentionally asking the Lord to help you find ways to demonstrate His love by serving.

 And as a quick but vital reminder, there is no way any human can display this kind of biblical love without closely abiding and drawing their life and love from God Himself.
 He truly is the Vine and we are the branches, and we must draw our life from Him so that we can give out His love to our spouse daily.